neon experiences (2026): After the big relaunch – is neon still worth it?

 neon duo” option

-neon has been offering the neon duo joint account since April 2024.
+neon also offers the neon duo joint account as an option.
 It can also be combined with all neon plans. neon describes it like this:

 • For 2: The account for everyone who has a shared flat.
 In love, engaged, married, concubined – or just friends